 For a healthy drink to keep energy levels up, Boss says you can never go past a fruit smoothie, which contains carbs for fuel as well as protein.
 If you do feel like you need some caffeine, stick to coffee or tea.
 But remember that coffee has more caffeine than tea, so Boss recommends no more than one or two cups before midday.

-Austin also points out that too much caffeine, particularly close to bedtime, can affect your sleep: “Gaining adequate sleep is vital for mental health, more than people think – so where possible, make water your drink of choice,” she says.
+Austin also points out that too much caffeine, particularly close to bedtime, can affect your sleep.
+“Gaining adequate sleep is vital for mental health, more than people think,” she says.
+“So where possible, make water your drink of choice.”

 Fuel your brain in testing times